FactualTechAthereusUS/cloned-Interview-coder-/README.md

 - Pre-built packages for macOS (both Intel and Apple Silicon)
 - Improved error handling

+> **Note:** Updated application packages with the original icons are available in the GitHub Releases section of this repository.

 ### Why This Exists

 The best coding interview tools are often behind expensive paywalls, making them inaccessible to many students and job seekers.
 This project provides the same powerful functionality without the cost barrier, letting you: